synw/django-mqueue/docs/usage/registered_models.rst

 ::

-   python from mqueue import tracking from theapp.models import TheModel
+   from mqueue.tracking import MTracker from theapp.models import TheModel

-   tracking.register(TheModel)
+   MTracker().register(TheModel)

 By default this will set the model to montoring level 1 (records create